silverstripe/silverstripe-textextraction/README.md

 Tika can also be run as a server.

-You can configure your server pointpoint either by the SS_TIKA_ENDPOINT define, or by setting the url via config.
+You can configure your server endpoint by setting the url via config.

 ```yaml
 TikaServerTextExtractor:
   server_endpoint: 'http://localhost:9998'
 ```

-Alternatively this may be specified via the `SS_TIKA_ENDPOINT` directive in your `_ss_environment.php` file.
+Alternatively this may be specified via the `SS_TIKA_ENDPOINT` directive in your `_ss_environment.php` file, or an environment variable of the same name.

 Then startup your server as below